-The Luxembourg national ID card looks like an American drivers license and is now available for the first time through consulates and embassies.
-In Luxembourg and across the European Union, the national ID card is a legal form of identification and can be used for country-to-country travel within the European Union.
-A Luxembourg ID card is quite different than a US identity card in that it is a digital card with a PIN when requested.
+The Luxembourg national ID card looks like an American driver’s license and is now available for the first time through consulates and embassies.
+In Luxembourg and across the European Union, the national ID card is a legal form of identification.
+You can also use it for country-to-country travel within the European Union.
+A Luxembourg ID card is quite different than a US identity card.
+This is because it is a digital card with a PIN when requested.

-For consular jurisdictions when applying for Passports and (e)-IDs
+For consular jurisdictions when applying for Passports and (e)-IDs:

-Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington: The Consulate General of Luxembourg in San Francisco for visas and passports.
+- Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington: The Consulate General of Luxembourg in San Francisco for visas and passports;

-Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont: The Consulate General of Luxembourg in New York for visas and passports.
+- Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont: The Consulate General of Luxembourg in New York for visas and passports;

 - And residents of all other states, Mexico, and Canada should refer to the Embassy of Luxembourg in Washington, D.C.